 St. Louis, MO

 Work-related injuries are unfortunately a common part of many different professional fields.
-Fortunately, workers are covered by state’s worker’s compensation laws, which protect workers from paying out of pocket to cover medical costs and lost wages due to work-related injuries.
+Fortunately, workers are covered by the state’s worker’s compensation laws, which protect workers from paying out of pocket to cover medical costs and lost wages due to work-related injuries.

 Workers compensation is statutory, meaning every state requires employers (of a certain size) to offer worker’s compensation coverage for employees who are injured on the job.
 The specific details and process of filing a workers compensation claim differ state-by-state.
 However, all states workers compensation laws include a no-fault process that protects both employees and employers.